 5. Red Tail Shark

 Red Tail Sharks are a common freshwater aquarium fish species, native to Thailand.
-Unfortunately, their wild compatriots are considered a critically endangered species.
+Unfortunately, their wild compatriots are considered critically endangered species.
 It is almost impossible to breed them at home, leaving the task up to a select few professional breeding facilities.

 But what is this species so admired?
 Considering its distinctive red tail, it’s not difficult to see why.
 The striking red provides a captivating contrast to the rest of the body: a gleaming black.

-The Red Tail Shark grows up to 6 inches and don’t need a massive tank.
+The Red Tail Shark grows up to 6 inches and doesn’t need a massive tank.
 55 gallons would be enough.
 They can also adapt well and thrive in waters between 72 to 79 degrees, as well as between 6.5 and 7.5 in pH.